Robert Mark Wenley

-Prof Robert Mark Wenley FRSE DCL LLD (19 July 1861 – 29 March 1929) was a 19th/20th-century Scottish philosopher.
+Robert Mark Wenley (19 July 1861 – 29 March 1929) was a Scottish philosopher.

 Life

 He was born in Edinburgh on 19 July 1861 the son of Jemima Isabella Veitch and her husband, James Adams Wenley FRSE (1841-1902), Treasurer of the Bank of Scotland.
 The family lived at 4 Buccleuch Place, just south of George Square, Edinburgh.

 In 1869 his father obtained a senior position as Bank Manager in Glasgow and the family relocated to 8 Lynedoch Place, a then-new, mid-terraced townhouse in the Kelvingrove district.
 He was educated at Park school and Glasgow High School.

 He studied philosophy at the University of Glasgow under Prof John Veitch, his mother's cousin, and under Edward and John Caird.
 He graduated with an MA in 1884.
 He was a Fellow at the University until 1888 then went to the University of Edinburgh to gain a doctorate (DSc) in 1891.
 From 1888 he was also lecturing in logic and moral philosophy at Queen Margaret College, Glasgow.

 In 1896 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Simon Somerville Laurie, Henry Calderwood, Alexander Crum Brown, and Alexander Buchan.

 In 1896 he accepted a post as Professor of Philosophy at the University of Michigan.

 He died on 29 March 1929 at Ann Arbor in Michigan.